Serendipity Leads to Fischer and Beyond

 that very evening.
 Mr.Carmine Nigro, President of the Brooklyn

-Chess CLub, was teaching his son Tommy the game and offered to
+Chess Club, was teaching his son Tommy the game and offered to

 tutor Bobby also.
 Tommy was basically uninterested and Nigro, a